Hometown association: Domestic affairs

+Foreign government influence

+In the United States, overseas Chinese hometown associations (tongxianghui) have received attention for certain activities that may fall afoul of the Foreign Agents Registration Act in which they act as vectors for foreign governments to influence the country's politics and elections.
+The Department of Justice has increasingly scrutinized overseas Chinese hometown associations for united front activities.
+Concerns have been raised about overseas Chinese hometown associations coordinating with the Chinese consulate and making political endorsement in contravention of Internal Revenue Service (IRS) rules for the non-profits against electioneering.

 Transnational sociopolitical influence

 In the 2010s, policy and migration scholars have focused on HTAs as a phenomenon of that contribute to sociopolitical influences and financial gain in countries of origin.
 Concerning the interest of the political world is the rapidly emerging awareness of immigrant remittances and their impact on developing countries.

 Due to the new political challenges that arose in the late twentieth century, the Mexican government devised methods of encouraging the non-political organization of Mexican immigrant communities.
 In particular, Mexico utilized its consulates and the Program for Mexican Communities Abroad (PCME), established under the Salinas administration in 1990.
 The Mexican government, acting through its consulates in the US and Canada, boosted the development of the PCME.
 The consulates have long-provided a number of important services to the immigrant population, including the consular identification card known as the Matrícula Consular.

 Mexican consulates in the US increased their support of Mexican immigrant associations in the 1990s and sponsored the creation of new ones, often utilizing visits by hometown mayors (presidentes municipales) to encourage them to organize themselves.
 The Mexican government has persistently acted to encourage the development of the diaspora network in a manner that has set the standard for transnational cooperation.
 Consequently, this policy has evolved over a dozen years: from fostering the organization of hometown associations to sponsoring the creation of a continental assembly for the integration and strategic direction of the Mexican network and its linkage to the state.